 Utilize headers, sub-headers and bullet points.
 Make sure there is white space as well as text throughout.
 You will help reduce your bounce rate if your pages are easy to read.

-Sometimes, even a bare bones version can go far, as SuperOffice discovered.
+Sometimes, even a bare-bones version can go far.
 In testing three different pages, it found its best performing version to be the super stripped-down version with the least content – a version that the company personally thought was too sparse.
 Had it not been for testing, they wouldn’t have likely used that version and wouldn’t have seen the 197% lead generation increase that it saw.

 Don’t just have a single landing page.
 Offer different landing pages for different audiences you are targeting.